Gnarll/Workmate_test/Readme.md

   for the list
   of not detailed items, and second for one detailed) would allow only the list working without the internet. also it seems unsafe fetching the item not by id, but by anything else.
+- I could have used UseCases like in classic clean architecture, but i found them redundant in this case.